-James Lewin is a British Fine Art Wildlife Photographer and Conservationist with a focus on African Wildlife as it was in Kenya, where he found his passion for photography.
+James Lewin is a self-taught British Fine Art Wildlife Photographer and Conservationist focusing on African Wildlife.
+He found his eye for photography after discovering his passion for conservation in Kenya.

 James has held fundraisers and talks on conservation as well as donating prints to charity auctions.
 He has also been recognized in several International Photography Awards, including the Monochrome Awards and Outdoor Photographer of the Year.